6 Really Good Things That Happen to Your Body When You Quit Sugar

 Kicking a sugar habit is challenging—even for the most strong-willed among us.
 See, research has found that sugar tricks your brain into wanting more and more of it.
 But there's good news.
-A little sweetness is okay—emphasis on little.
+A little sweetness is OK—emphasis on little.
 The American Heart Association recommends no more than six teaspoons of added sugar a day for women.
 Also okay: the sugar found in whole foods like fruits and veggies, says Kimber Stanhope, PhD, a nutritional biologist at the University of California, Davis.
 "These naturally occurring sugars come packaged with good-for-you vitamins, minerals, fiber, and other nutrients."
 But if you can dial back your intake of added sugar, she says, you'll start to rack up some amazing health benefits.
-In fact, the perks of the less-sugar life are so good, we think they'll motivate you to try to cut it (mostly) out.
+In fact, the perks of the less-sugar life are so good, they may help motivate you to try to cut it (mostly) out.

 Get ready for younger-looking skin

 The sugar in your diet affects the amount of sugar in your bloodstream—and studies suggest that high blood sugar levels set up a molecular domino effect called glycation.
 Say what?
 That's just a fancy term for a process that can hinder the repair of your skin's collagen, the protein that keeps it looking plump.
 A diet full of treats can also lead to reduced elasticity and premature wrinkles.
 Thankfully, research suggests that slashing your sugar intake can help lessen sagging and other visible signs of aging.

 Score lasting energy